nadeesha/structlm/README.md

 # StructLM

-**Structured output generation and data parsing tool geared towards LLMs.**
+**Token-efficient schema definition for LLMs.**

-StructLM is a TypeScript library that helps you define JSON schemas with a clean, functional API and generate structured output descriptions for Large Language Models (LLMs).
+StructLM is a zod-like TypeScript library that helps you define JSON schemas with a clean, functional API and generate structured output descriptions for Large Language Models (LLMs).
 It provides a custom object notation format that is more readable and requires less input tokens.

 ## Why StructLM?